mariafiorio/sustainable-shopping-advisor/README.md

 **Problem:** E-commerce platforms lack intelligent sustainability guidance, making it difficult for consumers to make eco-friendly purchasing decisions.

-**Solution:** An external AI layer that augments any existing e-commerce application with real-time sustainability analysis and intelligent recommendations—without modifying a single line of original code.
+**Solution:** An external AI layer that augments the existing e-commerce application with real-time sustainability analysis and intelligent recommendations, without modifying a single line of original code.

 **Innovation:** Agentic AI architecture using Google's Agent Development Kit (ADK) with autonomous agents that communicate via Agent-to-Agent (A2A) protocol.